VALA Events and Activities

 In these times of social isolation and closed Libraries, QLS has the perfect example of a Compact Isolated Library.
 The LibCabinet will hold upwards of 250 RFID tagged items and can be installed in any weatherproof location such as shopping centres, train & bus stations or even outside the local supermarket as Ipswich City Council has recently completed at Karalee.
 View at https://www.ipswichlibraries.com.au/using-the-library/karalee-library-pod/.
 Once you open the link, scroll to the bottom of the page and watch an automated video.
 Contact us at firstname.lastname@example.org if youd like more information.

-CAVAL has launched a number of initiatives during this period in the areas of Professional Development and Resource Description.
-We launched a Library Advocacy webinar series and have made them available to all our members and community.
-We have also provided electronic records for picture books written by COVID-19 experts.
-Visit http://www.caval.edu.au/about-us/covid-19-response
+CAVAL launched a number of initiatives during this period such as a Library Advocacy webinar series and have made them available to all our members and community via CAVAL’s YouTube channel – https://short.caval.edu.au/YouTube

 OCLC, a global library cooperative, supports thousands of libraries in making information more accessible and more useful to people around the world.
 OCLC is here to provide support as your library finds new ways to serve users and your broader community during the COVID-19 pandemic.
 We’re actively evaluating relevant resources to help you navigate through these challenging times.
 Please visit the OCLC website for the list of resources and details.